-In Spring 2020 I had the pleasure of being able to shoot my New Collection at Belvoir Castle to coincide with the opening of my new Bridal Studio there, at the Engine Yard.
+In Spring 2020, I had the pleasure of being able to shoot my Latest Collection, at Belvoir Castle, to coincide with the opening of my Bridal Studio there.

 Myself, along with Claire and Adrian, had already done a previous recce of Belvoir Castle, so we could plan which rooms we wished to use, so we could sort a timetable for the da so we knew everything would run to time, and as usual it all ran incredibly smoothly.
 It was a tough task narrowing down which rooms to use, the Castle is so beautiful, in reality we could have spent a week there!
 Eventually we decided on four rooms, as the collection is made up of four gowns, so we could shoot one dress in one setting each.